Coaching Throwing Fundamentals are Key

 The ball on the floor helps initiate the crucial movement of turning the thumb down initially as it will be very difficult to pick the ball up in any other manner.
 All good throwing fundamentals are dependent on this thumb turning down.

 To continue developing the correct arm action, coaches hold a ball up around the player’s ear level and directly behind them.
 Players grab the ball, look at the target, and rotate their wrist, as the arm moves forward.
-At this point coaches should make sure kids grip the ball, with the correct finger placement on the ball.
+At this point, coaches should make sure kids grip the ball, with the correct finger placement on the ball.

 The next drill has players take the ball out of their glove and place it against the coach’s palm before throwing.
-For kids who still drop their throwing elbow the coach can place his hand under the elbow to help them keep the elbow from dropping.
+For kids who still drop their throwing elbow, the coach can place his hand under the elbow to help them keep the elbow from dropping.

 Lower Body Throwing Fundamentals Tips

 Of course, the lower body action and footwork must be correct, also.
 Teaching this with a few cardboard cutouts, as seen here, works well.
-Kids may have to watch the cutouts at first so they step inside the boxes until it becomes natural, when they should work on the footwork without looking.
-The crucial component to good throwing mechanics and an often-made mistake is an insufficient turn of the throwing side foot to where the front shoulder does not point at their target.
+Kids may have to watch the cutouts at first so they step inside the boxes until it becomes natural when they should work on the footwork without looking.
+The crucial component of good throwing mechanics and an often-made mistake is an insufficient turn of the throwing side foot to where the front shoulder does not point at their target.
 Notice the middle box is set at ninety degrees from the initial boxes.
 This box throwing drill helps kids achieve that ninety-degree turn and a direct step with their stride foot.
 This is a good way to teach footwork for the crow hop also, as seen here.
 Finally, having kids set their foot up on an object and throwing helps, so they transfer their weight and get their head and chest out front.

 The good news, like learning to ride a bike, once players learn correctly they won’t forget how to do it.